opnsense/tools/README.md

 * vmdk:		VMWare, VirtualBox (dynamic size)

 The swap argument is either its size or set to "off" to disable.

+The extras argument can be any extras.conf hook in case the default "vm" hook is not desirable.

 Clearing individual build step progress
 ---------------------------------------